experianplc/experian-dotnet/README.md

 dotnet user-secrets set Username YOURUSERNAME dotnet user-secrets set Password YOURPASSWORD
 ```
 This will set up your local system to hold these secrets without checking them into source control.

+#### Running tests on a Build server

-For IntegrationTests on a build server environment variables can be used instead.
+For Integration Tests on a build server, the variables can be injected via Environment variables can be used instead.

 ## BIS Service usage